DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

 And that's it!
 We have learned how to add service worker to our project, how it stores offline static assets and how we can add a configuration to store dynamic assets.
 We have also learned how to know when a new version of our app is available and to notify the user and confirm it is OK to update.

-For more information on the update events, see Angular's [article](https://angular.io/guide/service-worker-getting-started)
+For more information on the update events, see Angular's [article](https://angular.io/guide/service-worker-getting-started).

+Feel free to contact me at [dave@dev-reboot.com](mailto:dave@dev-reboot.com) if you have any questions or comments.

+Keep on developing!